yduf/yduf.github.io/_posts/2025-05-08-share-power-xpra.md

 **using a web browser**
 {% highlight bash %}
-# host session must have been launched with --html=on + a bind address
-# xpra start --bind-tcp=0.0.0.0:9876 --html=on --start=xterm

 $ xpra detach ssh:yves-lab:100	# appication is still there
 {% endhighlight %}